FirelyTeam/firely-docs/simplifier/simplifierVonk.rst

    .. image:: ./images/YellowButton_ShareDrive.PNG

 #.
-Now in Simplifier, go to the project page of your project, drop down the Download button and click 'demo FHIR Server'
+Now in Simplifier, go to the project page of your project, drop down the Download button and click on 'demo FHIR Server'

    .. image:: ./images/YellowButton_DownloadFHIRServer.PNG